ak8000/caesar-cypher-package/README.md

 ![Python build & test](https://github.com/software-students-spring2024/3-python-package-exercise-ja-ia/actions/workflows/event-logger.yml/badge.svg)

 # Project Description
-Our project is a Caesar cipher package intended to help encrypt messages for users.
+This is Caesar cipher package intended to help encrypt messages for users. *Not Recommended to be used for sensitive inforamtion*

 # Documentation